Is This Normal Relationship Stress or a Sign It’s Not Working?

 Why It’s Hard to Tell What You’re Dealing With

 Not all relationship stress signals a problem with the relationship itself.
 Life applies pressure unevenly: work expands, a parent falls ill, money tightens, sleep shortens, and routines fracture.
-Under those conditions, patience and attention wane.
-Conversations become functional, perhaps abrupt.
-Misunderstandings arise more easily as the connection between you frays at the edges.

 Here, the strain does not disappear when circumstances improve.
 The same tensions arise even when daily life becomes easier.
 Conversations circle the same ground.
 Misunderstandings repeat.
 Attempts to address them bring only temporary relief before the same pattern returns.

+Over time, what seemed like a difficult period becomes the ground you are standing on.
 Instead of enduring strain together, the relationship itself becomes the main source of tension.

 What Temporary Relationship Stress Actually Looks Like

-There is also a quality of shared recognition.
+You see it together.
 You may disagree about how to respond or who is carrying more, but underneath those disagreements sits a mutual awareness: this is happening to both of us.
 The pressure is something you face together, not something one of you becomes for the other.

-Your sense of yourself stays available.
+You remain available to yourself.
 You feel stretched.
 Less patient than usual.
 But you do not feel as though you are losing your footing in the relationship, or becoming someone you would not otherwise be.

 When the Relationship Itself Is the Source of Strain